 in Transmitted Light

 Under a spectroscope, a typical Almandine will show a distinctive 3-band iron absorption in the green-yellow section of the spectrum, while Spessartine absorption appears primarily in the blue-violet section due to manganese.
-Magnetic susceptibility measurement (SI) is the most definitive test for separating these 2 species.
-The susceptibility ranges do not overlap, with Spessartine having the highest range of any Garnet species.
+Magnetic susceptibility measurement (SI) is the most definitive test for separating these 2 species, but this requires a Hoover balance.
+The susceptibility ranges of these 2 species do not overlap, with Spessartine having the highest range of any Garnet species.
 Almandine SI range is 1926-3094, while Spessartine SI range is 4301-4728.